U.S. Department of State Seal

 Courts will only finalize the adoption if:

-• it is in the best interest of the child;
+• It is in the best interest of the child;

-• it is based on legitimate and reasonable grounds;
+• It is based on legitimate and reasonable grounds;

-• it is reasonable to suppose that a parent-child relationship will be established between the prospective adoptive parent and the child to be adopted.
+• It is reasonable to suppose that a parent-child relationship will be established between the prospective adoptive parent and the child to be adopted.

 Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are eligible for adoption.
 In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home when possible.
 In such cases, the birth parent(s) have not relinquished their parental rights or consented to the adoption of their child(ren).